woanmeo11/ctf-writeups/ACSC 2021/filtered/readme.md

 0x0000000000401408  _fini
 ```

-There is no `ALSR` in this challenge so it's over:
+There is no `PIE` in this challenge so it's over:

 ```python
 from pwn import *